murchandamus/bips/bip-update-process.md

 Vetting an idea publicly before investing the time to formally describe the idea is meant to save both the author and the broader community time.
-Not only may someone point out relevant discussion topics that were missed in the author’s research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people beside the author.
+Not only may someone point out relevant discussion topics that were missed in the author’s research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people besides the author.
 After establishing that the idea may be of interest to the Bitcoin community, the author should work on drafting a BIP.

 It is recommended that complicated proposals be split into separate BIPs that each focus on a specific component of the